What Is the National Labor Relations Board Function?

 The NLRA is the main law governing relationships between unions and private-sector employers.
 The act guarantees the right of employees to organize and bargain collectively with their employers.

 The act ensures that non-union employees and employees who join, support, or assist unions may not be discriminated against by their employers or by their unions.

 The NLRB also protects non-union groups of two or more employees who attempt, without a union, to bargain with their employer over wages, benefits, and working conditions.

 Employees who are not union members generally are considered at-will employees.
 Employers may terminate, demote, transfer, or promote at-will employees without oversight.
 Employees who believe that they were discriminated against or subjected to unfair labor practices should seek counsel.

 Filing Charges with the NLRB

-(At the Crown Cork & Seal plant, employees on teams made decisions about production, safety and other workplace issues.
-An earlier, NLRB regional field office had found in favor of a complaining employee.
-A court decision had found in favor of the company and the NLRB supported this finding.)
+In a 2001 decision, for example, the NLRB ruled that the employee teams at the Crown Cork & Seal plant could not be classified as labor organizations since they had supervisory authority to plan and implement their decisions An earlier, NLRB regional field office had found in favor of a complaining employee.
+A court decision found in favor of the company and the NLRB supported this finding.